Venezuela: Education

 In 2008, 95.2% of the adult population was literate.
 The net primary school enrollment rate was at 91% and the net secondary school enrollment rate was at 63% in 2005.
-Venezuela has a number of universities, of which the most prestigious are the Central University of Venezuela founded in 1721, the University of Zulia, the University of the Andes, Simón Bolívar University, and the University of the East.
+Universities include the Central University of Venezuela founded in 1721, the University of Zulia, the University of the Andes, Simón Bolívar University, and the University of the East.

-Currently, many Venezuelan graduates seek a future abroad because of the country's troubled economy and heavy crime rate.
-Over 1.35 million Venezuelan college graduates have left the country since the beginning of the Bolivarian Revolution.
+Many graduates seek a future abroad because of the country's troubled economy and heavy crime rate.
+Over 1.35 million college graduates have left the country since the beginning of the Bolivarian Revolution.
 It is believed that nearly 12% of Venezuelans live abroad, with Ireland becoming a popular destination for students.
 According to Claudio Bifano, president of the Venezuelan Academy of Physical, Mathematical, and Natural Sciences, more than half of all medical graduates had left Venezuela in 2013.

-By 2018, over half of all Venezuelan children had dropped out of school, with 58% of students quitting nationwide.
+By 2018, 58% of students had dropped out of school nationwide.
 Areas near bordering countries had more than 80% of their students leave.
 Nationwide, about 93% of schools do not meet the minimum requirements to operate and 77% do not have utilities such as food, water or electricity.

 Culture

 Música Llanera is the most popular folk genre, and the cowboy music, of Venezuela.
 Depiction of a Llanera band in 1912.

-The culture of Venezuela is a melting pot made up of three main groups: The Indigenous Venezuelans, the Spanish, and the Africans.
+The culture of Venezuela is a melting pot made up of three main groups: the Indigenous Venezuelans, the Spanish, and the Africans.
 The Spanish influence predominates due to the colonization process and the socioeconomic structure it created.
 Spanish influences can be seen in the country's architecture, music, religion, and language.
 The Africans brought in many musical influences, especially introduction of the drum.

-Venezuela was also enriched by immigration streams of European origin in the 19th century, especially from France.
-Most recently, immigration from the United States, Spain, Italy, and Portugal has enriched the already complex cultural mosaic.